Why do dogs wink?

 Dog Diets

-Can dogs eat octopus?
+Can dogs eat barbecue sauce?